 Police have named the suspect who walked into a Planned Parenthood facility in Colorado on Friday, killing three people and wounding nine more.

 His name is Robert Lewis Dear, 57.
-He is white and he is from North Carolina.
+He is white and he's from North Carolina.
 We don't know anything about his motives yet, so we can't say if it was an act of terrorism.

 In order for something as terrible as the attack on Planned Parenthood to be considered terrorism, it needs to be motivated by an ideological belief.

-We know that the clinic in Colorado Springs has been repeatedly targeted for protests by anti-abortion activists.
-We also know that Dear walked into the clinic armed with an assault rifle and randomly shot at people as well as through walls before giving himself over to police five hours later.
+We know the clinic in Colorado Springs has been repeatedly targeted for protests by anti-abortion activists.
+We also know that Dear walked into the clinic armed with an assault rifle and randomly shot at people before giving himself over to police five hours later.

 We just don't know what made him to do it.